AJTieszen/The-Backrooms-1991/README.md

 # File structure:
 (Starting at program's "root" directory (x64/release/); these are duplicated to the project directory for debugging.

 ## /Text/
 This directory holds all text displayed in the game for easy translation/localization.
 Files are named based on where they appear.
-Files are stored as plaintext with no special formatting/escaping unless otherwise noted.
+Text is displayed line-by-line as it appears in these files, with no automatic wrap or special formatting unless noted otherwise.
+Files will be read and text updated once per frame to allow for semi-live editing.

+### menu text
+Menu text files will contain one line for each piece of text in the menu (excluding live values read from program state).

+### other text
+other text displays until end of file is reached (may exceed visible screen area for long files).

 ## /Tiles/
 This directory holds both tilemaps and tilesheets for the game.

 ### tilemaps:
 Standard .txt files, using header matching that exported from PyxelEdit (shown below), followed immediately by a block of tile ID's separated by commas.
-The game uses the `tileswide [number of tiles]`, `tileshigh [number of tiles]`, and `layer 0` lines to parse the file, so it will crash if they are misplaced or cannot be located. <br>
+The game uses the `tileswide [number of tiles]`, `tileshigh [number of tiles]`, and `layer 0` lines to parse the file, so it may crash if they are misplaced or cannot be located. <br>
 _Header:_ <br>

     tileswide 16